Local Property Tax (LTP) 2017 – What you need to know when selling a house.

 - The sale price does not exceed €300,000.00

-- The sale price falls within the allowable valuation margin, i.e. when the sale price is not more that 25% higher than the upper limit of the valuation band declared.
+- The sale price falls within the allowable valuation margin.
+This is when the sale price is not more that 25% higher than the upper limit of the valuation band declared.
 In Dublin, the allowable valuation margin in 50% high than the upper limit of the valuation band declared.

 There are other conditions which may mean that general clearance applies where there is a difference between the sale price and the valuation band, which includes the expenditure of enhancements to property for sale, or where the vendor can base the valuation on the sale of comparable properties.